nandinisharma-4135/Calculator-/README.md

 # Calculator-
-A simple and responsive web-based calculator built using HTML, CSS, JavaScript.
+A simple and responsive web-based calculator built using Tkinter.